Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, with a cap of one-third the total required count.
+One urinal counts as one fixture, not to exceed one-third of total required units.

 Large-Crew Step